josh-wong/josh-wong.github.io/blog/posts/2023-03-03-fixing-iphone-obsidian-sync-issue.md

 4. Rename the new folder to what the problematic folder was previously named.
 For example, in this case, change the new folder to `test`.
 5. Open Obsidian on your iPhone.

-**Were you able to open Obsidia on your iPhone and confirm that your notes are accessible?** Great!
+**Were you able to open Obsidian on your iPhone and confirm that your notes are accessible?** Great!
 You're done!

 **Did the troubleshooting steps above not work?** Let's proceed to the next set of troubleshooting steps.